asyrjasalo/dockoon/bicep/README.md

 To get a subscription key for the API, sign up via your API Management developer portal.
 Portal signed up user is automatically placed in the group 'Developers', thus granting access (and a subscription key) to the product.

+### Logging

+100% of requests are logged into the Log Analytics Workspace regardless if particular API has logging enabled or not.
+Similarly Application Insight metrics are stored in the workspace.
+You may adjust `retention_in_days`.

 ## API development